• Skip to primary navigation

 Old Fashioned Rhubarb Crisp

-The recipe ends up being tart, with the the right amount of sweetness.
+The recipe ends up being tart, with just the right amount of sweetness.
 The Greek yogurt adds just a little bit of creaminess to the filling, and the crust is oat-y and crumbly with just a hint of spicy cinnamon.

 Old Fashioned Rhubarb Crisp